gavin-kim/study/algorithm/sorting/quick/readme.md

 Exercises2.3.18 and 2.3.19 <br>

 <h4>Entropy-optimal sorting:</h4>
-Quicksort with 3-way partitioning is entropy-optimal Arrays with large numbers of dubplicated keys.
+Quicksort with 3-way partitioning is entropy-optimal.

+Arrays with large numbers of dubplicated keys.
 For example, a subarray that consists solely of items that are equal does not need to be processed further, but general quicksort keeps partitioning down to small subarrays.

 <img src="./3WayPartitioning.png">